What faculty titles are covered by the contract?

 What is the difference between a Lecturer I and an Intermittent Lecturer?

 An Intermittent Lecturer is defined as one who typically teaches one or more regularly occurring courses as an ongoing part of the academic curriculum, but only one (1) semester per academic year.
 For this group of Lecturers, one (1) semester or less per academic year is the regular appointment pattern and not the result of layoff due to lack of instructional/programmatic need or budgetary support.
-An Intermittent Lecturer shall, upon written request, undergo a review after his or her fifth consecutive year of service.
-If the review is successful, the Intermittent Lecturer will receive a 7 % raise.
-An Intermittent Lecturer shall, upon written request undergo a second review after his or her ninth consecutive year of service.
-If the review is successful, the Intermittent Lecturer will receive a second 7% raise.
+An Intermittent Lecturer shall, upon written request, undergo a review after their fifth consecutive year of service.
+If the review is successful, the Intermittent Lecturer will receive a 7 % raise*.
+An Intermittent Lecturer shall, upon written request undergo a second review after their ninth consecutive year of service.
+If the review is successful, the Intermittent Lecturer will receive a second 7% raise*.

-If the course that the Intermittent Lecturer regularly teaches is canceled, the Lecturer is subject to layoff and has recall rights for the semester in which he or she usually teaches but only for the effort typically associated with his or her appointment.
+If the course that the Intermittent Lecturer regularly teaches is canceled, the Lecturer is subject to layoff and has recall rights for the semester in which they usually teach but only for the effort typically associated with their appointment.
 There are no other recall rights available to the Intermittent Lecturer.

 Please contact Academic Human Resources (Ann Arbor), or the Offices of Human Resources in Dearborn or Flint for assistance in developing these appointments.